SethnalCS/educational-port-scanner/README.md

 - socket library

 ## Ethical Use Notice
-This tool is strictly for educational use and should only be used on systems you own or have permision to test.
-Unauthorized port scanning is probably illegal.
+This tool is strictly for educational use and should only be used on systems you own or have permission to test.
+Unauthorized port scanning may be illegal.

-## What I learned
+## What I Learned
 - How TCP connections work at a basic level
 - How services listen on ports
 - Why exposed ports increase security risk